SAVE THE DATE FOR NEXT YEAR!

 or contact the Outdoor Programs office at 757-385-4461 or firstname.lastname@example.org

-For those wishing to register for the first time, registration will be available in person at any recreation center
+For those wishing to register for the first time, registration is available in person at any recreation center

 or by mailing in a registration form.